 We continue to be very proactive and diligent about potable water conservation inside the hospital as well.
 The recent expansion and renovation of our hospital allowed for installation of fixtures that use less water by 29 percent for showers, 32 percent for sinks and 63 percent for toilets.

 As the drought lingers, we'll continue to look for further opportunities to be good stewards of our limited water resources and partner with area experts to learn more about ways our hospital can save water.

-We encourage you to become educated about the use of recycled water for landscape irrigation and have provided some resources here to help Click here for recycled water FAQs
+We encourage you to learn more about the use of recycled water for landscape irrigation and have provided some resources here to help Click here for recycled water FAQs.